-Over 30 people met on the afternoon of the 14th July to engage with four Academics and to hear about the ‘High Medieval Period’ and how their different research interests threw light on the life of St Robert.
-It was a most illuminating session and included:
+Over 30 people met on the afternoon of the 14th July to hear four academics describe their research into the ‘High Medieval Period’ and how this threw light on the life of St Robert.
+A short report from the event can be downloaded here.

 Hazel Blair’s PhD studies, where she introduced us to three hagiographies of St Robert (hagiographies are saints’ lives, written posthumously to promote the Saint).
 Through an interactive discussion she helped the group to recognise different nuances and purposes behind the way that St Robert’s life was presented for subsequent generations.
 Hazel's blog about the event, including links to other areas of research in the field, can be found here.